How to Fix Apex Legends Crashing in Ranked Mode?

 Left-Click on Properties

-4. Then go to Advanced Launch Options.
+4. Go to Advanced Launch Options.

 Fix Apex Legends From Crashing in Ranked Mode by Limiting the Frame Rates